-BC Ultimate U24 High Performance Program creates a foundation for dedicated and committed ultimate athletes in their pursuit of excellence.
+BC Ultimate High Performance Development Program creates a foundation for dedicated and committed ultimate athletes in their pursuit of excellence.
 The program promotes best practices by providing specialized training from expert coaches designed to enhance the development of athletes within the sport as they move towards achieving podium performances.

 - Place more BC athletes on National Teams than any other province

 - Create a culture of excellence among athletes

 - Have BC Club teams win more medals at Canadian Nationals then any other province

 - Achieve a majority of program athletes who stay connected with the sport

 High Performance focuses on system alignment and delivery of training programs to assist athletes as they strive to compete at the national and international level.

 This is achieved through extensive training utilizing the expertise of sport science to continuously improve knowledge and the application of: Mental and Physical Preparation, Strength Training, Power Techniques, Speed and Endurance Training, Physical Literacy, Nutrition, Sports Psychology and advanced Offensive and Defensive strategies.

 This program is primarily aimed at athletes in the 19-24 age range as they tend to be under served in terms of development opportunities following participation with High School & Junior Clubs.

 - Strength Training